 Lusby is located in southern Calvert County along MD 2/4.
-The Comprehensive Plan's Future Land Use Map expands the area of the Town Center to the north and south to encompass commercial and employment areas and to provide additional opportunities for mixed-use development and integration of the public and institutional activities along Appeal Lane.
+The Comprehensive Plan's Future Land Use Map proposes the expansion of the area of the Town Center to the north to encompass commercial and employment areas and to provide additional opportunities for mixed-use development and integration of the public and institutional activities along Appeal Lane.
 Much of Lusby is served by an existing public sewer system, which should be extended to allow for additional development in the Town Center and to address public health issues that may arise in the surrounding residential areas.